ethereum-optimism/stack-docs/src/docs/understand/explainer.md

 - **Sequencer**: The specific entity or smart contract which has priority when submitting transactions to an OP Chain.

 - **Superchain**: A decentralized blockchain platform which consists of many chains that share security and a technology stack (OP Stack).
-The interoperability and standardization enables individual chains to be treated identically by tools and wallets.
+The interoperability and standardization enable individual chains to be treated identically by tools and wallets.

 - **Superchain Bridge**: The L1 bridge contracts which govern all OP Chains in the Superchain.
 This bridge can be upgraded by the Optimism Collective.